Shiny White Suburban

 with a cuff and a crease.

 To be clear.
 The white lady was never a fan of defunding the police!
-She imagines a world without police as a sickening orgy of rape and gunshot wounds and criminal speeding.
-Occasionally, a demented man, grinning and holding a knife over her throat while she sleeps.
-(Because she is white, she lacks a certain type of imagination, she’s been told.)
+She imagines a world without law enforcement as an orgy of gunshot wounds, motor vehicle accidents, and dirty needles.
+Occasionally, a demented man, grinning and holding a knife to her throat while she sleeps (because she is white, she lacks a certain type of imagination, she’s been told).
+But then, Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90’s hip hop and shaking her ass until she’s glistening with sweat.

-“Heartbreaking” she reported back to her friends, though the more accurate word was galling.
-The thought of the twitchy man threatens to overpower her Dre vibes, and the white woman “yes, ands” with such commitment she almost swerves off the road.
+“Heartbreaking” the white woman reported back to her friends, though the more accurate word was “galling.”
+Thinking of the twitchy man threatens to overpower her Dre vibes, so the white woman “yes, ands” with such commitment she almost swerves off the road.
 She rights the vehicle and adjusts her oversized sunglasses, cracks the window to temper a hot flash.
-Calm down, you dumb bitch, the white lady says to herself, since shame is practical.
+Don’t be a weak bitch, she says aloud, since shame is practical.

-The white woman raised the dinner plate into the air, threatening to bring it down over the marble countertop.
+The white woman raised the dinner plate into the air, threatening to smash it down.
 “Is this person serious,” she spat in the direction of her husband, her left eye twitching.
-“Are they implying that it’s the job of these exhausted, undercompensated board members to find their replacements?!
+“Are they implying that it’s the job of these exhausted, underpaid board members to find their own replacements?!
 For positions they were elected for?!”

-“I just want to know the obvious,” her husband said, amused and leaning back in his chair, “which is why does this person sound like they’re making a porn?”
+“I need to ask an obvious question before addressing your point,” her husband said, clearly amused and leaning back in his chair.
+“Which is why the hell does this person sound like they’re making a porn?”

 Unable to waste another second of her time and concerned about a hypertensive incident, the white woman handed the dinner plate to her husband and beelined it for the master bath.
 After a hot shower, she decided, she’d exfoliate her feet with a strange but effective tool marketed to her on Facebook.
-Then a Valium.
-Then she’d hit the sack.
+Pop a Valium and hit the sack.

 No stress, no seeds, no stems, no sticks!